 Born and bred in Las Tolas, Luis has a lifetime of experience in caring for the natural environment and is committed to conserving the cloud forest and teaching people about it and its inhabitants.
 He is also an experienced farmer, managing cattle, milking cows and fruit and vegetable production on his land.
 Luis is certified as a tourist guide from the Ministry of Tourism, with certifications in various fields of tourism.
 He has hosted and looked after volunteers from all over the world for the last decade, and has participated in workshops and presentations regarding forest conservation by numerous international NGO’s.

 Wyndi initially came to Reserva Mundo Verde as a volunteer, but liked it and Luis so much that she decided to stay.
-Now married, Wyndi works with Luis on the farm and its many projects, and helps organize the volunteer’s stay.
+She came with years of experience in Animal Husbandry and Organic Farming.
+Now a Licensed Massage Therapist she can add some Sweet Relaxation to your stay.
+Wyndi works with Luis on the farm and its many projects, provides meals and helps organize the volunteer’s stay.
 From the USA originally, Wyndi speaks English and Spanish and enjoys hosting volunteers from all over the world.

 What does being a volunteer involve?